gjwlsdnr0115/Project-Thematic-Investments/README.md

 ## 2. Data preprocessing
 Crawling Naver news data using Beautifulsoup

 1. **Stock themes:** Searched stock themes that were frequently mentioned in the news.
 Removed themes that were fewly referenced or were too specific in its meaning to be useful.
 A total of 168 themes were finalized.
+Each theme consists a list of corporations belonging to that theme.
 2. **News data:** 200 news data were crawled for each of the 168 themes.
 Unusable data(photo news, video news) were manually removed from the dataset.

 ## 3. Model training

 **KoBERT tokenizer + Word2Vec**